 Tenstreet’s interactive training library is filled with premium videos to train your drivers.
-Our sleek, user-friendly library of more than 200 videos empowers you to cover all the bases ranging from driving in adverse weather conditions to providing personalized onboarding courses for your new drivers.
+Our sleek, user-friendly library of over 240 videos empowers you to cover all the bases ranging from driving in adverse weather conditions to providing personalized onboarding courses for your new drivers.
 Using training videos for driver onboarding can shorten orientation, get drivers on the road quickly, and make remote onboarding possible.

 2. CDL Driving Videos